xudon9/CMM/README.md

 + If any operator of `+` is a string, then another operand will be converted to string;
 + Arrays of type T are considered to be a subtype of T. That is to say, a variable of type T can store array of that type;
 + All operands of logical operators will be converted to boolean values.
-E.g., numerisc zeros and empty strings are `false`, otherwise `true`.
+E.g., numeric zeros and empty strings are `false`, otherwise `true`.

 ### The 'main' Function & Command Line Arguments